 Another trip to the Delta!

 Aitch and I flew from Maun to Xudum in August 2001 when Janet & Duncan were helping Landela Safaris run their show.
 We landed on the nearby bush strip.
+We had been before, in January 2000.
+This post has pictures from both trips.

 After a few days in camp they had business in Maun and we accompanied them on the drive out of the Delta to Maun in the Land Cruiser.
 Rickety bridges, deep water crossings with water washing over the bonnet onto the windscreen.